SkylerRiggle/onboard/README.md

     3. Use all default options to complete the installation
     4. Using the command line terminal, enter into the new *server* folder
     5. Enter the command ``` npm i @adonisjs/lucid ```
-    6. Enter the following command all at once
+    6. Enter the following command all at once<br />
 ``` node ace configure @adonisjs/lucid ```
 ``` # CREATE: config/database.ts ```
 ``` # UPDATE: .env,.env.example ```